Post-metal: Development in the 2000s

 Hydra Head Records had been established in 1993 by Aaron Turner.
 In 1997, Turner co-founded Isis, a band which became central to an increasingly recognizable post-metal movement.
 In particular, their 2002 album Oceanic – which showcased "buzzing washes of multilayered sound that ebbed and flowed in intensity", combining the "barbed guitars" and "shouted vocals" of post-hardcore with "meandering, psychedelic progressions" – has become regarded as a classic of the genre.
 At the same time, Hydra Head signed further prominent bands, releasing the early records of Pelican and Jesu.
 While Pelican are an instrumental quartet inspired as much by Neurosis and Godflesh as by Mogwai, Jesu was formed by Justin Broadrick after the breakup of Godflesh to explore "ambient guitar compositions", embracing shoegaze and slowcore influences.
+Rosetta also began around this time, playing a style of post-metal that incorporates elements of space rock and ambient music.

 As black metal "spread beyond Scandinavia to infect the global underground", it joined shoegaze as a major factor in the evolution of post-metal.
 Many bands employ the "speed and ferocity" of black metal in "contrast to slower, more ethereal compositions".
 This approach was pioneered by Agalloch, who formed in 1995 and also employed elements of doom metal, progressive rock, folk music, and post-hardcore.
 Wolves in the Throne Room, who became a significant act for American black metal by the release of their 2007 album Two Hunters, were also inspired by Neurosis in combining "ambience and violence" to craft deeply melancholic music.